What Was Dean Martin's Net Worth?

 Martin & Lewis

 In 1945, Martin met comedian Jerry Lewis at the Glass Hat Club.
 A year later, the two debuted on stage in Atlantic City when the scheduled singer didn't show up, and Lewis suggested Martin as a replacement.
 When the two first began performing together, they did not receive positive reviews from the audience, and the owner told them he would cancel their contract unless they improved.
-They had been using scripted material but started to improvise with Martin singing and Lewis bumbling around like a fool.
+They had been using scripted material, but started to improvise with Martin singing and Lewis bumbling around like a fool.
 They performed lighthearted slapstick and vaudeville comedy and were much more popular with crowds.
 The duo's success in Atlantic City led to jobs elsewhere, including a run at New York's Copacabana Club.

 Although their acts were popular and they had been making the rounds at clubs on the East Coast, the pair was still relatively unknown.
 In 1949, they gained traction after appearing in the comedy musical film "My Friend Irma."
-Their performance caught the eyes of NBC executives who then approached the pair about being on a comedy radio show.
+Their performance caught the eyes of NBC executives, who then approached the pair about being on a comedy radio show.
 NBC Radio Network spent around $400,000 in preproduction for the show and offered them a five-year contract and a $150,000 salary.
 The network's preproduction cost was the modern equivalent of $4.4 million, and Martin and Lewis' salary would be the equivalent of $1.6 million.
-Despite NBC's investment in the show, the duo's comedy was visually oriented, and it didn't translate as well on radio.
+Despite NBC's investment in the show, the duo's comedy was visually oriented, and it didn't translate as well on the radio.
 They nevertheless received lucrative sponsorships from Chesterfield Cigarettes and Anacin, a pharmaceutical company.
 In 1950, the pair made their television debut on "The Colgate Comedy Hour," and they appeared in 16 films together from the years 1949 and 1956.
 Creative differences and diverging goals led the pair to part ways in 1956.

 Keystone/Hulton Archive